maxmurdoch/flock/src/pages/index.md

       title: 2.
 Customise your policy
     - image: images/uploads/phones/get-flying-home.png
       text: >-
-        Pay for your policy and you're ready for take-off!
-All the important documentation is sent straight to your email.
+        Pay for the policy and you're ready to fly!
+Your policy documents are instantly emailed to you.
       title: 3.
 Get flying
   title: How Flock Cover works
 stopWorrying: